whataboutpets/minimal-mistakes/_posts/cats/2017-05-20-best-anti-allergy-wipes-for-cats.md

 The wipes do not contain added fragrances, as a result, they are **basically odorless**.
 In addition, they do not contain parabens, phosphates or phthalates.
 They are safe for daily use and any residue left behind is completely safe and will not harm your cat.

 The wipes are not overly wet (more on the dry side) and their size can be considered "normal".
 They contain a mild cleanser that freshens and deodorizes.
-In addition, [Aloe Vera](https://en.wikipedia.org/wiki/Aloe_vera) and Vitamin E will moisturize coat and skin.
+In addition, [Aloe Vera](https://en.wikipedia.org/wiki/Aloe_vera){:target="_blank"} and [Vitamin E](https://en.wikipedia.org/wiki/Vitamin_E){:target="_blank"} will moisturize coat and skin.
 The product is nice to use for general kitty coat cleaning and will brighten and soften the coat.

 This product is made in the USA, as indicated on the package label.
 It is alcohol free, safe for all cats and kittens over 6 weeks old.
 It also does not remove spot-on flea control treatments.